aa29zzjj/Project-2-Client-Server/README.md

     }
 }
 ```
 0. Get these programs running in IntelliJ.
 The two programs are placed in the same Intellij project and you are provided with two windows to interact with the two programs.
+Make the following modifications to the client and the server.
 1. Change the client&#39;s &quot;arg[0]&quot; to a hardcoded &quot;localhost&quot;.
 2. Document the client and the server.
 Describe what each line of code does.
 3. Add a line at the top of the client so that it announces, by printing a message, &quot;The client is running.&quot; at start up.
+4. After the announcement that the client is running, have the client prompt the user for the server side port number.
+It will then use that port number to contact the server.
-4. Add a line at the top of the server so that it announces &quot;The server is running.&quot; at start up.
+5. Add a line at the top of the server so that it announces &quot;The server is running.&quot; at start up.
+6. After the announcement that the server is running, have the server prompt the user for the port number that the server is supposed to listen on.
+Enter 6789 when prompted.
-5. On the server, examine the length of the requestString and note that it is too large.
+7. On the server, examine the length of the requestString and note that it is too large.
 Make modifications to the server code so that the request data is copied to an array with the correct number of bytes.
 Use this array of bytes to build a requestString of the correct size.
 Without these modifications, incorrect data may be displayed on the server.
 Upon each visit, your server will display the request arriving from the client.
-6. Do the same on the client side to properly handle the response.
+8. Do the same on the client side to properly handle the size of the response.
-7. If the client enters the command &quot;halt!&quot;, both the client and the server will halt execution.
-When the client program receives &quot;halt!&quot; from the user, it sends &quot;halt!&quot; to the sever and exits and does not wait for any reply.
+9. If the client enters the command &quot;halt!&quot;, both the client and the server will halt execution.
+When the client program receives &quot;halt!&quot; from the user, it sends &quot;halt!&quot; to the sever and after hearing the &quot;halt!&quot; message from the server, the client exits.
+When the server receives &quot;halt!&quot; from the client, it will respond to the client with &quot;halt!&quot; and then exit.
-8. Add a line in the client so that it announces when it is quitting.
+10. Add a line in the client so that it announces when it is quitting.
 It will write "Client side quitting" to the client side console.
-9. Add a line in the server so that it makes an announcement when it is quitting.
-The server only quits when it is told to do so by the client.
+11. Add a line in the server so that it makes an announcement when it is quitting.
+The server only quits when it is told to do so by the client (and has just responded to the client with the &quot;halt!&quot; message).
 It will write "Server side quitting" to the server side console.
-10. Add code to the server so that it will display the port number that the server is sending data to.
-This is the port number that the client is listening on.
-On each request by the client, the server will display this outgoing port number on the server console.

-:checkered_flag:**On your single pdf, make a copy of your client and label it clearly as "Project2Task1Client".**
+:checkered_flag:**On your single pdf, make a copy of your client and label it clearly as "Project2Task0Client".**

-:checkered_flag:**On your single pdf, make a copy of your server and label it clearly as "Project2Task1Server".**
+:checkered_flag:**On your single pdf, make a copy of your server and label it clearly as "Project2Task0Server".**

 :checkered_flag:**Make a screenshot of your client console screen.
 It will include five lines of data sent by the client to the server and the client's response to a request by the user to &quot;halt!&quot;.
-On your single pdf, label this screenshot as "Project2Task1ClientScreen".**
+On your single pdf, label this screenshot as "Project2Task0ClientConsole".**

 :checkered_flag:**Make a screenshot of your server console screen.
-It will include five lines of data sent by the client, the port number that the client is using to receive the response, and the server's response to the &quot;halt!&quot; request by the client.On your single pdf, label this screenshot as "Project2Task1ServerScreen".**
+It will include five lines of data sent by the client and the server's response to the &quot;halt!&quot; request by the client.
+On your single pdf, label this screenshot as "Project2Task0ServerConsole".**

+## Task 1 Use the IntelliJ Project Name "Project2Task1".

+In Task 1, you will experiment with a malicious player in the middle attack.
+This malicious player is only interested in eavesdropping on the conversation between the client and the server.
+It is passive.
+Other malicious players actually modify the data as it goes through.
+These are active malicious players.
+Here, we are interested in only the passive type of malicious player.

+All three of these programs will be placed in the same IntelliJ project.

+Name your malicious player EvesDropperUDP.java.

+First, run EchoServerUDP.java as it has been modified in Task 0.
+EchoServerUDP will prompt you for its port.
+Enter the port 6789 for EchoServer to listen on.

+Second, run EvesDropperUDP.java.
+EvesDropperUDP will ask you for two ports.
+One port will be the port that the EvesDropperUDP.java will listen on and the other port will be the port number of the server that EvesDropper.java is masquerading as.
+We want EavesDropper.java to display all messages that go through it.
+We want it to eavesdrop on the wire.
+It will be masquerading as the server on port 6789.
+It will listen on port 6798 - hoping a foolish client makes a transposition error.

+Third, when you run EchoClientUDP.java, provide it with either the correct port (of the real server) or the port that EvesDropper is listening on.
+That is, provide it with either 6789 or 6798.

+The EvesDropper does not halt when the client says &quot;halt!&quot;.
+It displays the message to its console and simply passes the &quot;halt!&quot; message on to the server.
+Our malicious player runs forever.

+:checkered_flag:**On your single pdf, make a copy of your documented EvesDropperUDP.java program.

+:checkered_flag:**Make a screenshot showing your client, server, and eves dropper consoles.
+The shot will show five lines of data sent by the client and the server's response to the &quot;halt!&quot; request by the client.
+It will also show the eves dropper console - showing the entire interaction between the client and the server.
+On your single pdf, label this screenshot as "Project2Task1ThreeConsoles".**

 In the remaining tasks (Tasks 2 through 5), we do not provide the client with the ability to stop the server.
-We are doing that only in Task 1.
+We are doing that only in Tasks 0 and 1.
 In the remaining Tasks, the server is left running - forever.
+In the remaining tasks, we are not using an evesdropper.

 ## Task 2 Use the IntelliJ Project Name "Project2Task2"

-Make the following modifications to the original "EchoServerUDP.java" and "EchoClientUDP.java":
+Make the following modifications to "EchoServerUDP.java" and "EchoClientUDP.java":

 0. Name the client "AddingClientUDP.java".
 Name the server "AddingServerUDP.java".
 1. The server will hold an integer value sum, initialized to 0, and will receive requests from the client - each of which includes an integer value (positive or negative or 0) to be added to the sum.
 Upon each request, the server will return the new sum as a response to the client.
 On the server side console, upon each visit by the client, the client's request and the new sum will be displayed.
 2. Separate concerns on the client.
 On the client, all of the communication code will be placed in a method named &quot;add&quot;.
-In other words, the main method of the client will have no code related to interacting with the server.
+In other words, the main method of the client will have no code related to client server communications.
 Instead, the main routine will simply call a local method named &quot;add&quot;.
-The &quot;add&quot; method will not perform any addition, instead, it will request that the server perform the addition.
+The client side &quot;add&quot; method will not perform any addition, instead, it will request that the server perform the addition.
 The &quot;add&quot; method will encapsulate or hide all communication with the server.
 It is within the &quot;add&quot; method where we actually work with sockets.
 This is a variation of what is called a &quot;proxy design&quot;.
 The &quot;add&quot; method is serving as a proxy for the server.
 When your code makes a call on the local "add" method, you are actually making a remote procedure call (RPC).
 The client side &quot;add&quot; method has the following signature:

 ```
 public static int add(int i)